hashicorp/packer/website/source/docs/builders/scaleway.html.md

 - `server_name` (string) - The name assigned to the server.

+- `image_name` (string) - The name of the resulting image that will appear in your account.

 - `snapshot_name` (string) - The name of the resulting snapshot that will appear in your account.